Inheritance in Java with Examples

 Inheritance in Java can be implemented or achieved by using two keywords:

-We can call other constructors of same class using this keyword, but you cannot call a subclass constructor from the superclass constructor.
+You can also call another constructor within the same class using the this keyword, but you cannot call a subclass constructor from a superclass constructor.
+The constructor chain always moves from parent to child, not the other way around.

 Advantage of Inheritance in Java